Reporting and monitoring – DQ7-10

 (except for some doctoral study depending on individual learner circumstances)

-* All funded or unfunded Mix of Provision (MoP) EFTS.
+* Includes all funded or unfunded Mix of Provision (MoP) EFTS.

 Monitoring

-We monitor TEO performance and practices to understand TEO performance in the sector, and to inform our decisions about future funding a TEO may receive.
+We monitor TEO performance and practices to understand your performance in the sector, and to inform our decisions about future funding.

 Educational Performance Indicators (EPIs)

-We monitor the performance of each TEO against the following Educational Performance Indicators (EPIs):
+We monitor the performance of each TEO against the following EPIs:

 • cohort-based qualification completions